MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 ### [Azure portal (recommended)](#tab/azureportal)

-Follow these steps to collect diagnostic logs for you Azure Stack HCI cluster via the Azure portal:
+Follow these steps to collect diagnostic logs for your Azure Stack HCI cluster via the Azure portal:

 1. the Azure portal, go to the Azure Stack HCI cluster resource.
 1. In the left pane, under **Settings**, select **Diagnostics and Remote Support**.